 Learn from Our Mistakes

-Now that we follow these rules, we usually have a safe and healthy trip.
+Now that we follow these travel safety tips, we usually have a safe and healthy trip.
 Or at least we are prepared when emergencies do happen.

-Enjoy this article?
+Enjoy this article on our safety tips for travel?
 Save to Pinterest to use for future reference.